 Martin sits on the Board of Governance of the Twenty 10 organisation, providing business planning skills and strategic direction to this charitable organisation as well as being mentor, advocate and volunteer in the organisation’s activities.

 Monique “Mon” Schafter is a Walkley Award winning journalist and documentary filmmaker who reports for the ABC’s flagship current affairs program, 7.30.
 She has interviewed icons such as Academy Award winner Jodie Foster, Russian feminist punk collective Pussy Riot and rock legend Iggy Pop, and has sought out the voices of young asylum seekers, LGBTQI warriors, domestic violence survivors and indigenous trailblazers.
 Previously, Mon co-hosted the ABC’s ground-breaking current affairs comedy program Hungry Beast, produced by Andrew Denton.

 Mon is also on the ABC’s Pride Committee and plays soccer for The Flying Bats queer women’s football club.

-Warner brings over a decade of experience in activism and volunteering in Sydney’s LGBTI Communities.
-He has a long standing commitment to LGBTI mental health and has been a QLife telephone counsellor for the past 7 years.
-He founded and runs a peer support group for transmasculine people in Sydney’s inner west.
-He is a former president of Sydney Women’s Baseball League.
-Warner is also a director of Rainbow Right Watch, a not for profit social justice organisation dedicated to ending discrimination, inequality and violence against transgender Australians.
+Warner brings over a decade of experience in activism and volunteering in Sydney’s LGBTIQA+ Communities.
+He has a long standing commitment to LGBTIQA+ mental health and has been a QLife telephone counsellor for the past 7 years.

 Having trained in anthropology and computer science he currently works in technology in the media industry.